 Students that have to study a Foundation, Pre-Masters or Graduate Diploma course are often required to obtain an IELTS score (or equivalent) of at least 4.5 or 5.0

-This would often secure students a place on a 3-term foundation programme.
+This will often secure students a place on a 3-term foundation programme.
 A higher IELTS score (5.0 or 5.5) would mean that students can start on a shorter, fast-track, 2-term foundation programme.

 - How long is my English language exam certificate valid for?

-The IELTS Academic is valid for 2 years.
+The IELTS Academic and TOEFL iBT are valid for 2 years.
 As long as your certificate is still valid on the date you apply for your visa you can use that certificate for your UK Study visa application.

 - Where can I take the various English language tests?